apisquare/express-health-api/README.md

 ## Custom Health Status Configuration

-You can customize the health API for your needs, and this well send the response based on those custom configurations.
+You can customize the health API for your needs, and this will send the response based on those custom configurations.

 1. Create a custom configuration file in your project (e.g: `/src/config/healthApi.config.json`)
 2. Import that configuration file to your main file, and pass the configuration to `expressHealthApi` initiation.